ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

 into categories that we help will support the discussion of various proposed design changes.
 We use this classification to analyze the implications of making certain concepts ``auto``.
-We hope that the classification can be a useful basis for discussion even if no consensus forms around our analysis.
+We hope that the classification can be a useful basis for discussion.

 Three Kinds of Concepts
 =======================